Skip to content

 Where Do We Go From Here?
 Transformation and Acceleration of Legal Analytics in Practice

 The advantages of evidence-based decision-making in the practice and theory of law should be obvious: Don’t make arguments to judges that seldom persuade; Jurisprudential analysis ought to align with sound social science; Attorneys should pitch legal work to clients that demonstrably need it.
-Despite the appearance of simplicity, there
+Despite the appearance of

 Members Public